envoyproxy/gateway/site/content/en/latest/tasks/security/jwt-claim-authorization.md

 Please note that the JWT claim-based authorization requires the JWT token to be present in the request.
 A JWT authentication must be configured in the same SecurityPolicy to validate the JWT token and extract the claims.

-The below SecurityPolicy configuration allows requests with the JWT token if the token has the following claims:
+The below SecurityPolicy configuration allows requests with a valid JWT token that has the following claims:
 - `user.name` claim with the value `John Doe`
 - `user.roles` claim with the value `admin`
 - `scope` claim with the values `read`, `add`, and `modify`